History of Lighthouse Neurofeedback + Behavior Analysis

 Clinic Manager, Special Education Advocate

 Rémy received her undergraduate degree from Westminster College with a BA in Business and Finance.
-Rémy has extensive experience working with small businesses, accounting, business law, developing practice policies and procedures, billing manuals, and practice management systems, and managing relationships with insurance companies.
+Rémy has extensive experience working with small businesses, accounting, business law, developing practice management systems, and managing relationships with insurance companies.
 As a COPAA member, Rémy also actively advocates for the educational rights of special needs children both in the military and civilian communities.
 Rémy has many years of experience with ABA as the mother of a child with autism and has personally experienced how the multi-discipline approach of Lighthouse has transformed lives.
 In her free time, Rémy enjoys studying special education and business law, spending time with her two sons, riding horses, playing with dogs, watching football and singing.

 Jennifer Snow, MA, BCBA

 Jennifer received her BA in Psychology from Kennesaw State University and her MA in Applied Behavior Analysis with an emphasis in ASD from Ball State University.
 She was a Registered Behavior Technician for over 3 years and recently certified as a Board Certified Behavior Analyst in 2018.
 Jennifer's career in ABA started in Atlanta, where she served children with Autism Spectrum Disorders in a severe behavior clinic under the guidance of her undergraduate professor.
 She expanded her areas of practice when she moved to Colorado in 2015, where she has been working as a mentor and behavior therapist in a variety of settings, including homes, schools, day programs, and the community with individuals of all demographics.
 In her free time, Jennifer enjoys exploring the Rocky Mountains and trying new things with her friends.
 She has a strong passion for people and continues to look for new opportunities to use the science of behavior analysis to support people in her community.